jamesh089/ring-advanced-video-controls/README.md

 ## ✨ What is this?

-A free, unofficial Chrome extension that adds advanced video controls, auto-reconnect, and recording features to your Ring.com dashboard.
+A free, unofficial Chrome extension that adds advanced video controls and recording features to your Ring.com dashboard.

 ---